MisakaCenter/dannypsnl.github.io/docs/_posts/2019-12-13-if-write-kube-client-go-in-rust.md

 ---
 layout: post
-title: "If we write kubernetes client in Rust"
+title: "NOTE: If we write kubernetes client in Rust"
 tags:
   - note
   - programming